Home

 As a rule of thumb...the higher the cost, the better the quality of the sharpener.

-I would not however, go running out to buy the most expensive heavy duty pencil sharpener there is on the market.
+I would not however, go running out to buy the most expensive, heavy duty sharpener there is on the market.

 Do some research and decide which sharpener is the best for you.